mansisampat8/mansisampat8.github.io/_posts/2025-10-17-Push-or-Pull-What-Really-Drives-Your-Startup-Growth.md

 But here’s the catch:

-> stop spending, and the flow dries up overnight.
+> Stop spending, and the flow dries up overnight.

 It’s the treadmill effect; great while it’s running, but the moment you stop, you’re back to zero.

-Why do founders fall into this trap?
+**But why do founders fall into this trap?**
 Because *short-term metrics look amazing*.
-“Look, 20% MoM growth from ads!”
+“Look, 10% MoM growth from ads!”
 But beneath that shine lies fragility; algorithm changes, audience fatigue, rising CAC.

 And soon, you’re not scaling; you’re sustaining a very expensive high.